Moving to Budapest

 Although it accounts for most of the industry in Hungary, Budapest is more than just a political, cultural and commercial hub.
 Time Magazine, the International Council of Monuments and Sites, and the New York Times Magazine have all named Budapest as one of the most beautiful cities in Europe.
 Alongside the exquisite architecture and UNESCO world heritage sites, Budapest offers residents a range of world-class shopping opportunities and some of the best nightlife in Europe.

-The city is divided into two halves by the Danube River and was formally two distinct cities, Buda on the western bank and Pest on the eastern bank.
+Budapest is divided into two halves by the Danube River and was formerly two distinct cities, Buda on the western bank and Pest on the eastern bank.
 Buda is a popular residential area, while Pest is the city’s commercial core and home to many industries and businesses.
 Choosing which side of Budapest to live on is a matter of preference: bustling, urban, and exotic Pest, or stately, comfortable and considerably quieter Buda.
 In general, accommodation in Budapest is easy for expats to find and is considerably cheaper than housing in high-profile expat destinations.
-In fact, the cost of living in Budapest as a whole is much lower than in many Western European cities.
+In fact, the cost of living in Budapest, as a whole, is much lower than in many Western European cities.

 While easily one of the most walkable cities in Europe, Budapest also has an excellent transport network, which makes living without a car easy and stress-free.
 The metro is primarily a Pest operation, with two lines covering wide north-south and east-west arcs and a third, smaller line connecting the centre with the City Park (Városliget).
 Buda is dominated by a complex tram and bus system.